top of page

 This competition is for all levels.
 Five students from each school may compete at each level.
 It is a multiple choice reading comprehension test which may or may not adhere to the Congrès theme.
 The student will be asked to choose the most appropriate answers to questions based on the reading selection (s).
 Students should bring #2 pencils and erasers

-NEW FOR 2024: Five students may compete at each level
+NEW FOR 2025: Up to 10 students may compete at each level.
+Only top 2 scores will count.

 Conditions: